42Daryl/git-demo2/README.md

 ## Local development

-1.open index.html in your browser
+1.open index.html in your browser!!